Commercial Insurance Comparisons

 BOP vs Workers Comp: Different Products, Both Needed

-BOP bundles GL + property + business income.
+BOP bundles GL, property, and business income.
 Workers Comp pays employee injury benefits.
-Most small businesses with W-2 employees need BOTH, not one or the other.
+Most small businesses with W-2 employees need BOTH.

 See comparison →